Start My Answer

 You should investigate before you pay Portfolio Recovery Associates

-A great way to investigate the debt is by sending a Debt Validation Letter to Portfolio Recovery Associates.
-Upon receiving this letter, Portfolio Recovery must provide you with debt an official debt verification statement that contains the following information:
+A great way to investigate the debt is by sending a debt validation letter to Portfolio Recovery Associates.
+Upon receiving this letter, Portfolio Recovery Associates will provide you with debt an official debt verification statement that contains the following information:

 • The amount of the debt.